oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 <details><summary><b>Sharing resources between classes</b></summary>

 We've now got ways to setup the MinimumChange and have it persistent, but it's now being used in multiple locations, in the ConfigurationResource and the StorefrontResource, and at the moment they both create an instance, so though the Configuration resource (being application scoped) only exists once it's not actually using the same instance of the MinimumChange as the StorefrontResource.
 So a change to the value via the ConfigurationResource won't actually be reflected in the behavior of the Storefront resource.
-Bit of a problem that !
+Bit of a problem that!

 Java itself can be used to solve this, we could create a factory to create a single instance, then and hide the MinimumChange constructor so it couldn't be created outside the factory, but that's a lot of hassle if we were to have to do this for all classes in an application.
 Fortunately for us Helidon has a solution which is connected with a capability called the Dependence Injection system which helps us with this, as well as providing a way to inject the object instances it creates.